···

 Parts You Never Show

 There's a version of you that nobody sees.
 The vulnerable one.
 The scared one.
-The one with needs.
 You've learned exactly how much to reveal without actually risking anything.
 From the outside it looks like openness.
 Inside, the most important parts stay locked away.

 Pushing People Away